Geography

 Most Amazing Facts about KīLauea Volcano

-Kilauea is a famous volcanic spot on the Island of Hawaii notable for its fascinating beauty.
+Kilauea is a famous spot on the Island of Hawaii notable for its fascinating beauty.
 Mount Kilauea is the most active shield volcano in Hawaii.
-How often does Kilauea erupt?
-Kilauea has tended to erupt on average two or three years for the past 200 years.
-Let’s look at how Kilauea formed and other fun facts about Kilauea volcano.
+It has tended to erupt on average two or three times every year for the past 200 years.
+Let’s look at how this volcano formed and other fun facts about it.

 The Formation of Kilauea Volcano